 The HDR team will include some or all of the following:

 - In cooperation with the steering committee, select the team leader, who is responsible for supervising the preparation of the report on a day-to-day basis.

 - The focal point is normally located within the UNDP Country Office, Regional Bureau, or Regional Centre.
 The focal point is responsible for routine interaction between the UNDP Country Office, Regional Bureau, or Regional Centre, the lead institution, and the national or regional HDR team.

 - In consultation with the steering committee, the institutional focal point, the lead institution and the principal national or regional partners, including the UNDP Country Office, Regional Bureau, or Regional Centre, select the lead author(s) and contributing authors.
-In the selection, preference may be given to eminent local experts because this may add to the sense of local ownership, but this need not be a condition.
-Substantive criteria, including knowledge of the theme and the local context, professional reputation and technical skills, are most important.
-The authors and other experts and consultants engaged in writing the report will retain intellectual independence and are expected to show objectivity of view in the arguments and conclusions of the report.
-UNDP does not exercise editorial control over the report, and the views expressed by the authors must not necessarily reflect official UNDP positions.
-The lead author should meet regularly with the advisory committee, as well as other members of the core HDR team, for advise and feedback.
+In the selection, preference may be given to local experts because this may add to the sense of local ownership, but this need not be a condition.
+Criteria including knowledge of the theme and the local context, professional reputation and technical skills, are most important.
+The authors and other experts and consultants engaged in writing the report will seek to retain intellectual independence, within broad parameters set by the country of regional office, and are expected to show objectivity in the arguments and conclusions of the report.
+The lead author should meet regularly with the advisory committee, as well as other members of the core HDR team, for advice and feedback.
 The lead author and the team leader may, in some cases, be the same individual.

 - The core group of researchers and analysts should include a gender specialist.
 It should also include a statistics expert able to work with the Human Development Index and address other statistical issues.